jfeldbrugge/Nbody2D.jl/docs/src/citations.md

 ```

 # Citations
-When using this package for scientific research please cite
+When using this package for scientific research, please cite

 ```
 @software{johannes_hidding_2020_4158731,